ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 2 - Kube State Metrics service.md

       newTag: v2.18.0
     ~~~

     Under `labels` there are two labels that also appear in the resources declared in [the official standard example for deploying Kube State Metrics](https://github.com/kubernetes/kube-state-metrics/tree/main/examples/standard).
 Compared with that example, there is one `version` label missing.
-I have omitted it because it felt redundant and easy to forget when updating the Kube State Metrics image version.
+It has been omitted because felt redundant and easy to forget when updating the Kube State Metrics image version.

 ### Validating the Kustomize YAML output